Home » Recipe Index » Asian Cake Recipes (Butter, Sponge & Southeast Asian Cakes) » Ontbijtkoek Recipe (Dutch Spiced Breakfast Cake)

 How to Make Ontbijtkoek

-Step by step process of mixing the eggs, sugar, and flour.
+Step by step photos of mixing the eggs, palm sugar, and dry ingredients.

-Step by step process of mixing the spekkoek spices and melted butter.
+Step by step photos of folding the batter.

 Pro Tips